Infanticide: Australian Capital Territory

 A Canberran journalist in 1927 wrote of the "cheapness of life" to the Aboriginal people local to the Canberra area 100 years before.
 "If drought or bush fires had devastated the country and curtailed food supplies, babies got a short shift.
 Ailing babies, too would not be kept", he wrote.

 New South Wales

 A bishop wrote in 1928 that it was common for Aboriginal Australians to restrict the size of their tribal groups, including by infanticide, so that the food resources of the tribal area may be sufficient for them.

 Northern Territory

 Annette Hamilton, a professor of anthropology at Macquarie University, who carried out research in the Aboriginal community of Maningrida in Arnhem Land during the 1960s, wrote that prior to that time part-European babies born to Aboriginal mothers had not been allowed to live, and that "mixed-unions are frowned on by men and women alike as a matter of principle".

 Oceania

 Marshall Islands

 When Russian explorer Otto von Kotzebue visited the Marshall Islands in Micronesia in 1817, he noted that Marshallese families practiced infanticide after the birth of a third child as a form of population planning due to frequent famines.

+Tikopia

+According to early 19th-century accounts by maritime captain Peter Dillon, families on the island of Tikopia traditionally practiced infanticide by strangling newborn males beyond the first two children to prevent overpopulation and subsequent food shortages.